Skip to content

 Our approach

-This analysis allowed us to implement a triage system that classified the 47 cases into three distinct categories based on amount, age, debtor solvency, and commercial relationship value.
+This analysis allowed us to design a triage system that classified all 47 cases into three categories based on balance amount, debt age, debtor solvency, and commercial relationship value — each requiring a different approach.

-Category two: mid-range balances with debtors in genuine difficulty.
-For nineteen debtors where the debtor was experiencing real cash flow problems but the underlying business remained viable, we negotiated partial write-off agreements in exchange for immediate payment of the agreed amount.
-The write-off percentages ranged from 15% to 35% depending on the age of the debt and the debtor’s demonstrated financial position.
-Each agreement included a confidentiality clause and a full waiver of any future claims on the written-off portion.
-While the recoveries in this category were lower in absolute terms, they were received immediately and preserved the possibility of future trading.
+Category two addressed the nineteen debtors experiencing genuine cash flow difficulties where the underlying business remained viable.
+For these cases, we negotiated partial write-off agreements in exchange for immediate payment of an agreed proportion of the outstanding balance.
+Write-off percentages ranged from 15% to 35% depending on debt age and the debtor’s documented financial position.
+Each agreement included a confidentiality clause and a full waiver of future claims on the written-off amount.
+While the absolute recoveries in this category were lower, they were received immediately in cash and preserved the possibility of renewed trading.

 Results

-The exercise also produced a secondary benefit: the systematic documentation of all recovery actions and outcomes gave the company’s finance team a standardised debtor risk framework that they applied to new credit decisions going forward, reducing the likelihood of a comparable situation recurring.
+The exercise produced a secondary benefit that extended beyond the immediate recovery.
+BMC’s systematic documentation of all recovery actions, decisions, and outcomes — by debtor category, strategy applied, and result achieved — provided the company’s finance team with a standardised debtor risk framework.
+This framework was applied to new credit decisions in the months following the project, establishing clear credit limits and escalation triggers that significantly reduced the likelihood of a comparable portfolio accumulation recurring.

 Results